quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The new first flight will allow the endpoints to establish a connection using the negotiated version.
-The handshake of the negotiated version will exchange handshake version information (see {{hs-vers-info}}) required to ensure that VN was genuine, i.e. that no attacker injected packets in order to influence the VN process, see {{downgrade}}.
+The handshake of the negotiated version will exchange Version Information (see {{vers-info}}) required to ensure that VN was genuine, i.e. that no attacker injected packets in order to influence the VN process, see {{downgrade}}.

 ## Compatible Version Negotiation {#compat-vn}

-When the server can parse the client's first flight using the original version, it can extract the client's handshake version information (see
+When the server can parse the client's first flight using the original version, it can extract the client's Version Information (see {{vers-info}}).
-{{hs-vers-info}}).
 This contains the list of versions that the client thinks its first flight is compatible with.

 If the server supports one of the client's compatible versions, and the server also believes that the original version is compatible with this version, then